 - Minwax Red Mahogany or Gunstock – with rich deep reddish-brown undertones

 Varathane’s Classic Black, Early American, and Weathered Wood Accelerator are also excellent choices if you are not a fan of “Minwax” products.

-Whichever wood stain you choose, make sure to follow the manufacturer’s instructions carefully.
+Whichever wood stain you choose, follow the manufacturer’s instructions carefully.

 Yes, polyurethane can be wiped directly onto bare or finished poplar wood to provide a scratch-resistant finish.